 Dingboche 14,501′ (4,420 m) Fitbit statistics

 It is mandatory to stay in Namche and Dingboche (or Pheriche) one extra day for acclimatization.
-In addition, I had decided to stay an extra day in Deboche as recommended by the Lonely Planet Guide, hoping that the extra day would increase my odds of reaching the base camp.
+In addition, I had decided to stay an extra day in Deboche as recommended by the Lonely Planet Guide, hoping that the extra day would increase the odds of my reaching the base camp.

 It’s 8 am.
 Rahul and I both feel fine.
 I stagger a bit after getting out of bed, but otherwise feel fine.
 Rahul is feeling so well that he is proposing that we go to Dingboche today itself.
 Ngima reminds him that we had given our clothes for laundry, and the clothes can be dried only during the day in the sun.